-Review of Newton's Three Laws and FBDs Text 4.1-4.5, pages 125-144
+Section 1: Review of Newton's Three Laws (Text 4.1-4.5, pages 125-144)

-Inertia: is that property that causes a body to resist a change in its state of motion.
-The amount of inertia that an object has depends upon the amount of mass; the greater the amount of mass the greater the inertia.
+Inertia: is that property which causes a body to resist a change in its state of motion.
+The amount of inertia that an object has depends upon the amount of mass it has; the greater the mass the greater its inertia.
 This property is possessed by all bodies.